 I Can’t Find Conversation Hearts – What Should I Use?

-If you can’t find conversation hearts, fill the middle of your cookie wreath with something else!
-You can use Hershey’s Kisses, pink Starburst, multi-colored Nerds, M&M’s, Lindor Truffles, jellybeans or any other candy that you enjoy.
+If you can’t find conversation hearts, fill the middle of your cookie wreath with another no-bake treat.
+You can use Hershey’s Kisses, pink Starburst, multi-colored Nerds, Red Hot candies, pink and red M&M’s, mini M&M’s, Lindor Truffles, jellybeans, or any other candy that you enjoy.
+The best way to fill this cookie heart is with what you think will work best for the audience.

 Are You Looking For More Fun Valentine’s Day Recipes?
 Here Are Some Of My Favorites: